tinacms/tina.io/content/guides/gatsby/git/create-remark-form.md

 The hook returns _Remark_ data to render in the template and the current [`form`](/docs/plugins/forms).

-> `useRemarkForm` only creates the form, in order to _register_ it with the CMS, you'll use another hook — `usePlugin`.
+> `useRemarkForm` only creates the form.
+In order to interact with a form you must _register_ it with the CMS.
+There are two main approaches to register forms in Tina: page forms and screen plugins.
+Please refer to the [form concepts](/docs/plugins/forms#registering-forms) doc to get clarity on the differences.
+In the examples below, we will only use the `usePlugin` hook to register the form.

 #### Example